 My personal favorite is Vivaldi’s Four Seasons… with its melodic tunes, peaks and troughs it will focus your mind, allow you to concentrate, and spark your imagination.
 Before you know it, your fingers will ignite and be eagerly pecking at the keyboard!

 Other well-known Baroque compositions include: Mozart’s Divertimento for Strings, Handel’s Water Music and Bach’s Brandenberg Concertos.

 If you need to brainstorm an idea first, try Beethoven’s Piano Concerto #5, Tchaikovsky’s Swan Lake, Chopin’s Etudes, or Mozart’s Piano Concerto’s #26 and #27.
-As a former classical pianist for many years, I can highly recommend Beethoven and Mozart’s Piano Concertos! 😉
+As a former trained classical pianist for over a decade, I can highly recommend Beethoven and Mozart’s Piano Concertos! 😉

 Go forth and create! 🙂